High school posts photos of students appearing to give lap dances to staff during ‘man pageant’ - NewsBreak

 High school posts photos of students appearing to give lap dances to staff during ‘man pageant’

 The photos were posted to the Hazard High School Athletics Facebook page, Fox News reported.
-The page appears to have been taken down.Man taped to seat on Frontier flight after allegedly groping, assaulting flight attendants
+The page appears to have been taken down.Flight diverted after flight attendant assaulted; passenger banned for life

 According to Fox News, the incident was part of a homecoming event called a “man pageant.”
 It reportedly had been listed as an event on the school’s Facebook page.